 10. Continue cycles as required, or until the paramedics take over.

-11. If the casualty becomes unconscious at any point during the procedure, support them as they fall, while protecting their head.
-Dial 999/112 for an ambulance immediately and start CPR.
+11. If the casualty becomes unresponsive at any point during the procedure, support them as they fall, while protecting their head.
+If they stop breathing, start CPR immediately.

 12. If abdominal thrusts are used, the casualty should seek medical advice.

 Knowing what to do in the vital few minutes of an emergency is critical.